 The guidance office is responsible for handling transcripts for currently enrolled students and graduates.
-There is no charge for the first transcript and a \$3 fee for additional transcripts.
+There is no charge for transcripts sent to Louisiana public colleges and universities and a \$3 fee for all other institutions.
 To request a transcript contact the guidance office at (504) 483-3828.